localgovdrupal/docs/docs/src/devs/index.md

 It will need some development resource to get it installed, configured for an individual council's needs and ready for launch.
 It will also need appropriate hosting and security updates going forward.

 Many councils extend the default functionality with custom development for their sites.
-We encourage all councils and developmetn teams to extend with re-use in mind and to contibute code and experience back to the project to allow other councils to benefit.
+We encourage all councils and development teams to extend with re-use in mind and to contibute code and experience back to the project to allow other councils to benefit.

 It is this spririt of collaboration, shared functionality and peer learning that is making LocalGov Drupal so valuable to all councils and developers involved.